-Alameda is a multi-modal community with many travel options - from ferry and bicycling to taking a bus and carsharing.
+Alameda is a multi-modal community with many travel options - ride the ferry, hop on a bike, take the bus, use a carshare vehicle.
 Find what works best for you!

 Visit 511.org to plan your trip and find an overview of all transportation options in the Bay Area.

 Alameda is served by AC Transit (including express bus service to and from San Francisco) and BART at several nearby stations in Oakland (12th Street, Fruitvale and Lake Merritt).

 The City operates the Alameda Loop Shuttle, which runs on Tuesdays, Wednesdays and Thursdays from 8:30 a.m. to 4:00 p.m., with a different route each day.